queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 _\*got around_

-## The Full Story
+## **The Full Story**

 So, one day towards the end of September, we looked up at our team CI/Performance monitor and saw this:

 ![alt text](/assets/blog/cfscalegraph "one of our monitoring graphs")

-I bet that, despite having been given zero context and perhaps not even knowing what my team does, you looked at that graph and thought "oh damn".
-The reason you thought this (or maybe almost this) because everyone knows that sudden changes in graphs either mean something very good just happened or something very not good just happened.
+I bet that, despite having been given limited context and perhaps not even knowing what my team does, you looked at that graph and thought "oh damn".
+The reason you thought this (maybe not exactly this) is because everyone knows that sudden changes in graphs either mean something very good just happened or something very not good just happened.

 This was the second thing.

 I'll go back a bit.
-My team provides the container runtime for the open source PaaS, Cloud Foundry.
+My team provides the container runtime for the open source PaaS, [Cloud Foundry](https://www.cloudfoundry.org/).
 Essentially what this boils down to is: when application developers push their code to the cloud, after various things going through various components, we will ensure that app code is booted inside a secure and isolated environment.
 And we will ensure that it is booted _quickly_.
 Speed is, after all, one of the many reasons we love and use containers for this sort of thing.